-My group’s research, together with our collaborators, maintains depth in atmospheric science and utilizes tools from public health, agronomy, engineering and economics to inform the development of appropriate environmental policy.
+My group’s research, together with our collaborators, maintains depth in atmospheric science and utilizes tools from public health, agronomy, energy systems engineering and economics to inform the development of appropriate environmental policy.
 Our research to date has made significant interdisciplinary contributions and has laid an unusually strong foundation to address further questions at the intersection of atmospheric science and policy.

 - Black Carbon – Impact on Climate and Targets for Mitigation